Big Pigeon in Southwest Iowa

 However, two major battles and a portion of a third occurred in Alsace early in 1945.

-• Operation Nordwind, a German counteroffensive in northern Alsace in January 1945.
+• Operation Nordwind, a German counteroffensive in northern Alsace and northeast Lorraine in January 1945.

-• Reduction of the Colmar Pocket, a German salient in southern Alsace in January and February 1945.
+• Reduction of the Colmar Pocket, a German salient in central and southern Alsace in January and February 1945.

-• Operation Undertone, in which the Seventh Army drove north from northern Lorraine and Alsace into Germany.
+• Operation Undertone, in which the Seventh Army drove north from northeast Lorraine and northern Alsace into Germany beginning in mid March 1945.

 Alsace